lalawue/mooncake/README.md

 -- Hello, world 666 !
 ```

-## More Depth
+## Documentation

-recommand install and running first, or get more straight expressions from 'examples/' dir, before dig into detials about the language and usage
+recommand install and running first, or get more straight expressions from `examples/` dir, before dig into detials about the language.

 - [The Language](docs/language.md)
 - [CommandLine Usage](docs/cmdline.md)